 WE LOVE THE NORTHERN LIGHTS

-The clear, dancing, auroral lights are collisions between electrically charged particles from the sun, that penetrates the earths atmosphere.
+The clear, dancing, auroral lights are collisions between electrically charged particles from the sun, that penetrate the earths atmosphere.
 The lights can be seen above the magnetic poles on the northern and the southern hemisphere.
 They are known as ‘Aurora Borealis’ in the north and ‘Aurora Australis’ in the south.

 Auroral displays appear in many colours although pale green and pink are the most common.
 Shades of red, yellow, green, blue, and violet have been reported.
 The lights appear in many different shapes, from patches or scattered clouds of light to streamers, arcs, rippling curtains or shooting rays that light up the sky with an eerie and at the same time fascinating glow.